awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 CloudWatch Logs can also go the other direction\.
 You might configure CloudWatch Logs to stream data to Amazon ES for analysis\.
 To learn more, see [Loading Streaming Data into Amazon ES from Amazon CloudWatch](es-aws-integrations.md#es-aws-integrations-cloudwatch-es)\.

 [AWS CloudTrail](http://aws.amazon.com/documentation/cloudtrail/)
 Use AWS CloudTrail to get a history of the Amazon ES configuration API calls and related events for your account\.
-For more information, see [Logging Amazon Elasticsearch Service Configuration API Calls with AWS CloudTrail](es-managedomains.md#es-managedomains-cloudtrailauditing)\.
+For more information, see [Logging and Monitoring in Amazon Elasticsearch Service](es-managedomains-cloudtrailauditing.md)\.

 [Amazon Kinesis](http://aws.amazon.com/documentation/kinesis/)
 Kinesis is a managed service for real\-time processing of streaming data at a massive scale\.
 For more information, see [Loading Streaming Data into Amazon ES from Amazon Kinesis Data Streams](es-aws-integrations.md#es-aws-integrations-kinesis) and [Loading Streaming Data into Amazon ES from Amazon Kinesis Data Firehose](es-aws-integrations.md#es-aws-integrations-fh)\.